materya/containers/specs/datascience/README.md

 # Datascience

-As its name stand, an out-of-the-box ready environment for datascience projects in python, including all the mandatory libs & toolkits to do just that.
+As its name stands, an out-of-the-box ready environment for datascience projects in python, including all the mandatory libs & toolkits to do just that.

 ## Available versions